 WooCommerce Bitcoin Plugins

-BitPay is a global Bitcoin payment service provider and integrates with many popular platforms.
-Their business solutions target Bitcoin and Bitcoin Cash payment services for merchants, cross-border payments, and point-of-sale (POS) transactions.
-Their solutions for individuals focus on payment, cards, and wallets.
+BitPay is a global Bitcoin payment service provider that integrates with many popular platforms.
+Its solutions target Bitcoin and Bitcoin Cash payment services for merchants, cross-border payments, and point-of-sale (POS) transactions.
+Services for individuals focus on payment, cards, and wallets.

 Blockonomics is a decentralized payment processing system for merchants accepting digital currencies.
-They’ve helped thousands of e-commerce sites increase sales by enabling Bitcoin, Ethereum, Litecoin, and other significant altcoins as payment from their customers.
-Furthermore, they offer a P2P encrypted invoice solution.
+It has helped thousands of e-commerce sites increase sales by enabling Bitcoin, Ethereum, Litecoin, and other altcoins as payment from their customers.
+Furthermore, it offers a P2P encrypted invoice solution.